chamoda/chamoda.github.io/_posts/2017-10-05-introduction-to-machine-learning-with-linear-regression.markdown

 date: 2017-10-05
 ---

-Machine learning is all about computers learning itself from data to predict new data.
+Machine learning is all about computers learning from data to predict new data.
 There are two types of categories in machine learning

 * Supervised Learning
 * Unsupervised Learning